The Run:AI Scheduler

 Gang Scheduling essentially prevents scenarios where part of the pods are scheduled while other pods belonging to the same Job are pending for resources to become available; scenarios that can cause deadlock situations and major inefficiencies in cluster utilization.

 - Command-line interface to access logs and an interactive shell.

 For more information on Distributed Training in Run:AI see here

 Hyperparameter optimization (HPO) is the process of choosing a set of optimal hyperparameters for a learning algorithm.
 A hyperparameter is a parameter whose value is used to control the learning process, to define the model architecture or the data pre-processing process, etc. Example hyperparameters: learning rate, batch size, different optimizers, number of layers.

-With HPO, the Researcher provides a single script which is used with multiple, varying, parameters.
+With HPO, the Researcher provides a single script that is used with multiple, varying, parameters.
 Each run is a pod (see definition above).
 Unlike Gang Scheduling, with HPO, pods are independent.
-They are scheduled independently, started and end independently, and if preempted, the other pods are unaffected.
-The scheduling behavior for individual pods are exactly as described in the Scheduler Details section above for Jobs.
+They are scheduled independently, started, and end independently, and if preempted, the other pods are unaffected.
+The scheduling behavior for individual pods is exactly as described in the Scheduler Details section above for Jobs.